A Functional Medicine Perspective on Gout

 - High levels of triglycerides (found on blood test)

 - Eating foods rich in purines, such as meat, shellfish, and sweetbreads

 - Metabolic syndrome and impaired gut function (found on blood test)

 - Hidden food sensitivities and infection (found on a blood test)

-Typical medical treatment suppresses inflammation to manage symptoms.
-Though, this will not address the underlying causes, it points us in an important direction – finding inflammatory triggers and inflammatory relief.
-The most common causes are food sensitivities, hidden infection, poor gut function, environmental chemicals, stress and auto-immunity.
+Conventional medical treatment suppresses inflammation to manage symptoms.
+However, simply suppressing it will not address the underlying causes, but it does point us in an important direction – find the inflammatory triggers and promote inflammatory relief.
+The most common causes of inflammation are food sensitivities, hidden infection, poor gut function, environmental chemicals, stress and autoimmunity.
 The following are some key clinical pieces to identifying the underlying triggers and causes for gout.

 - Identifying and addressing the above risk factors.

 - Identifying and eliminating potential food allergens, including dairy, wheat (gluten), soy, corn, nightshades, preservatives, and food additives.
 This can be done through proper food sensitivity testing (conventional testing is incomplete), elimination diets, and muscle-response testing.

 - Identifying and addressing hidden infection, leaky gut, toxicity, breakdown of stress mechanisms (such as adrenal fatigue), and autoimmunity.